Hansol Jung: Theatre

 Jung has translated over thirty English-language musicals into Korean, including Spamalot, Dracula, The 25th Annual Putnam County Spelling Bee, and Evita.
 She has also worked as a theatre director and lyricist in South Korea.

 In 2015, Jung participated in a residency at the Eugene O'Neill Theater Center's National Playwrights Conference, where she developed her play Cardboard Piano.
 That year, Jung was one of three playwrights to be selected for the New York Theatre Workshop's 2050 Fellowship.
 Jung was the 2016 Playwriting Fellow at Page 73 Theatre.
 While working at Page 73, Jung developed three plays: Wolf Play, Wild Goose Dreams, and an untitled play about drugs.
 Jung is also a member of the Ma-Yi Theater Writers' Lab.

 Jung's plays Cardboard Piano, No More Sad Things, and Wolf Play were all listed on the 2015 Kilroys' List, which recognizes excellence in un-produced or rarely produced works by women, transgender, and non-binary playwrights.
 Jung was the playwright with the most plays on the list that year.
 Wild Goose Dreams was listed on the 2016 Kilroys' List.

 For the 2019/20 academic year at the Lewis Center for the Arts at Princeton University, Jung was one of five Mary Mackall Gwinn Hodder Fellows and the only playwright of the five artists.
 During the Hodder Fellowship, Jung worked on her audio-feed play Window House.

 In 2020, Jung was commissioned by Alliance Theatre to write an adaptation of Shakespeare's Romeo and Juliet as part of their Classic Remix Project.
 A reading of this adaptation occurred online with Two River Theatre in 2020.
-In April 2023, the adaptation is to be staged at Two River.
+In April 2023, the adaptation was staged at Two River.
+It had a run off-Broadway in 2023 with the National Asian American Theatre Company (NAATCO), featuring an all Asian cast.
+In 2024, an audio-version of this adaptation was released by Portland's Play On Shakespeare.

 Jung participated in the 24 Hour Plays project in March 2020 during the COVID-19 lockdown.
 Jung wrote the monologue "Cocktail Class" which was then performed by Ashlie Atkinson.
 A year later, the Jung wrote a second play for the project to celebrate the one-year anniversary.
 Jung was commissioned to create work for Woolly Mammoth Theatre Company and the Telephonic Literary Union's telephone theatrical event, Human Resources.

 In 2022, New York's Tripwire Harlot Press announced they would be releasing a collected edition of some of Jung's works as part of their "Sledgehammer Series," which aims to publish more plays by writers of colour.
 Jung's volume is titled Doodles from the Margins: Three Plays and will feature Wolf Play, No More Sad Things, and Wild Goose Dreams and will include doodles and notes from Jung in the margins.